Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 If your Snowflake Native App is already configured, you will be prompted to [link credentials](#link-credentials) the next time you access <Constant name="cloud" /> from the app.
 This is a one-time process.

 ## Procurement
 The dbt Snowflake Native App is available on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listing/GZTYZSRT2R3).
-Purchasing it includes access to the Native App and a <Constant name="cloud" /> account that's on the Enterprise plan.
+Purchasing it includes access to the Native App and a <Constant name="cloud" /> account that's on the Enterprise-tier plan.
 Existing <Constant name="cloud" /> Enterprise customers can also access it.
 If interested, contact your Enterprise account manager.

 If you're interested, please [contact us](mailto:sales_snowflake_marketplace@dbtlabs.com) for more information.